-The following graph for all Skomer sites shows a general pattern of the classes.
+The following graph for all Skomer sites shows a general pattern of classes 1-4.
 The population pattern varies between sites as colony development is affected by both substrate and environmental conditions at sites.
+Class 5 is not connected via the curve as it is not a continuum from class 4 but is related to degradation which can develop directly from class 2, 3 or 4.